 Research

-My research is located at the semantics-pragmatics interface including both theoretical modelling as well as empirical methods.
+My research is located at the semantics-pragmatics interface with a focus on discourse phenomena, including both theoretical modelling as well as empirical methods.
 I wrote my dissertation on German cleft sentences in discourse.
 Currently, I am working on discourse expectations in relation to different linguistic phenomena.

 Cleft Sentences

 In my dissertation, I investigated cleft sentences, mainly in German, from different perspectives, such as their function as expressing contrast, exhaustivity, marking focus, and especially how clefts contribute to the discourse structure.
-I propose that clefts are used to address a rather unexpected question in the context.
+I proposed that clefts are used to address a rather unexpected question in the context, I provided empirical evidence for these claims in collaboration with Judith Tonhauser.
 I analyzed corpus examples of clefts in a wider context instead of constructed examples with no or little context.

 Discourse Expectations

-Currently, I am extending the discourse model which I introduced in my PhD thesis and which aims to incorporate discourse expectations into a QUD-based discourse model.
+Currently, I am extending the discourse model which I introduced in my PhD thesis and which aims to incorporate discourse expectations into a QUD-based discourse model, as I did in an information theoretic framework.
 I am interested in how different linguistic phenomena, such as discourse particles, non-canonical word order, cleft constructions, etc., affect the expectations of the addressee about the further development of the discourse.

 Experimental Pragmatics

 Me and my colleagues conducted experiments on exhaustivity of cleft sentences comparing German, Hungarian, French, and English (more details here).
 We used a novel mouse-driven picture verification/falsification task.
 Furthermore, I conducted several rating studies comparing clefts and definite descriptions, and clefts and canonical sentences.
+Recently, I have explored different experimental methods to measure QUDs and the interaction of different QUD-sensitive phenomena.
 In general, I am interested in new experimental designs that aim for making the experimental set-up as natural as possible.